peng-yiwen/WiKC/README.md

 # WiKC

 This repository provides the source code, data resource, outputs of LLM prompting, and evaluation results.
-The project is licensed under the MIT license.

 ## Data